ncroxon/gnu-efi/README.md

    to be addressable in this fashion, grep the assembly files in directory gnuefi for the string "@gprel".

- o The link address (ImageBase) of the binary is (arbitrarily) set to zero.
+ - The link address (ImageBase) of the binary is (arbitrarily) set to zero.
 This could be set to something larger to increase the chance of EFI being able to load the binary without requiring relocation.
    However, a start address of 0 makes debugging a wee bit easier (great for those of us who can add, but not subtract... ;-).

- o The relocation related sections (.dynamic, .rel, .rela, .reloc) cannot be placed inside .data because some tools in the GNU toolchain rely on the existence of these sections.
+ - The relocation related sections (.dynamic, .rel, .rela, .reloc) cannot be placed inside .data because some tools in the GNU toolchain rely on the existence of these sections.

- o Some sections in the ELF binary intentionally get dropped when building the EFI binary.
+ - Some sections in the ELF binary intentionally get dropped when building the EFI binary.
 Particularly noteworthy are the dynamic relocation sections for the .plabel and .reloc sections.
 It would be _wrong_ to include these sections in the EFI binary because it